Naruno/Naruno/docs/concepts/apps.md

 ## Send Function

 Example you have a messaging application and you want to send a message to another user.
 And already you have a function for sending messages.
-Example with socket, for integrastion with Decentra Network just your need changing the socket with our send function.
+Example with socket, for integrations with Decentra Network just your need changing the socket with our send function.
 We can handle the sending message to other users.

 ## Get Function